Our Policies

 Equality Information & Objectives

-Examination Certificates – Summer 2024
+Examination Certificates – Summer 2025

 We don’t post certificates as they are unique and valuable documents and we require a signature for them on collection (replacement documents which are legally equivalent to certificates cost just under £50 per exam board).
 Certificates are the exclusive property of each student.

 If you wish to ask anyone else to collect them on your behalf (including a parent) then the person collecting them needs to have their own ID and a signed permission note from you.
 The person you nominate will then be required to sign for them.
-You must inform us before this person comes to the Academy to collect your certificates but if you are collecting your own certificates there is no need to contact us before you come in.
+You must inform us before this person comes to the Academy to collect your certificates, but if you are collecting your own certificates there is no need to contact us before you come in.

 The signed permission note must include your full name, your date of birth and the full name of the person you are nominating to collect the certificates on your behalf as well as your signature.